-FedEx Routes can definitely be a good investment, but setting a purchase price based on 3x, 4x of a loosely defined "Cash Flow", x% of Revenue in isolation, and other methods could lead to disaster.
-Unfortunately overpaying typically leads to the Broker and Seller high-fiving and dancing when the transaction closes and a Buyer that could be setup for failure.
+FedEx Routes can definitely be a good opportunity, but setting a purchase price based on 3x, 4x of a loosely defined "Cash Flow", x% of Revenue in isolation, and other methods could lead to disaster.
+Unfortunately overpaying could lead to the Broker and Seller high-fiving and dancing when the transaction closes and a Buyer that could be setup for failure.

 Q: I see ads showing FedEx Routes or Linehaul Runs make a 30% or more margin, is it too good to be true?